Invasive Mussel Defence Program

 - allow a prohibited mussel to be released or escape into B.C. waters

-Inspectors are trained to deliver the watercraft inspection program and have been designated as Auxiliary Conservation Officers under the Wildlife Act.
+Inspectors are trained to deliver the watercraft inspection program and have been designated as auxiliary conservation officers under the Environmental Management Act.
 This designation provides powers to intercept/stop, inspect, search, question, obtain information, and issue decontamination orders.
 See the Zebra and Quagga Mussel Early Detection and Rapid Response (ZQM EDRR) Plan (PDF) for more information on the CAS Regulation as it pertains to ZQM.

 - 2015 Watercraft Inspection Season Final Report (PDF)

 - 2015 Zebra and Quagga Mussel Early Detection Rapid Response Plan (PDF)